sivakumarganga/ai-proj/readme.md

+# Project: AI Travel Assistant

+This project is an AI-based travel assistant that helps users plan their trips by providing relevant information based on their inputs.

+## How to Run

+1. Install the required dependencies:
+    ```sh
-# > pip install -r .\requirments.txt
+    pip install -r .\requirements.txt
+    ```

+2. Run the application:
+    ```sh
+    streamlit run app.py
+    ```

-Questions to Ask:
+## Questions to Chat Agent Ask:

-Traveling from(Given)
+- Traveling from (Given)

-Destination(Given)
+- Destination (Given)

-Specific State needed if not already mentioned
+- Specific State needed if not already mentioned

-Type of Visa owned and plans for visit
+- Type of Visa owned and plans for visit

-Plans for Air travel and staying
+- Plans for Air travel and staying

-Budget for travel?
+- Budget for travel?

-Response:
+## Response:

-Provide all the responses to each piece of information and
+Provide all the responses to each piece of information and...

+## Technologies Used

+- Python
+- Streamlit
+- OpenAI GPT-3
+- Pandas
+- NumPy

+## Relevant Information

+This AI Travel Assistant leverages the power of natural language processing to understand user inputs and provide tailored travel advice.
+It is designed to be user-friendly and interactive, making travel planning easier and more efficient.